A remark on norm inflation for nonlinear wave equations: Introduction

+In the body of this paper, we detail the proof of Theorem~\ref{THM:NI}.
+The proof of Theorem~\ref{THM:FLq} follows from minor modifications of the aforementioned proof and these details are contained in Section~\ref{app:amalgam}.
 Due to the local-in-time nature of the analysis in this paper, the sign of the nonlinearity in \eqref{NLW1} does not play any role.
 Hence, we only consider the $+\,$sign in the following.
 Moreover, in view of the time reversibility of the equation, we focus only on positive times.